Need Help? Contact Us Trade Customer? Register / Login

 New regulation under Article 24 of the Regulatory Reform (Fire Safety) Order 2005 - The Fire Safety (England) Regulations 2022.

-As we’ve seen since the tragic events of Grenfell, fire doors play a vital role in protecting lives and it is essential they are inspected and maintained on a regular basis to ensure they perform as originally tested.
+As we’ve seen since the tragic events of Grenfell, fire doors play a vital role in protecting lives, and they must be inspected and maintained regularly to ensure they perform as initially tested.

 From 23 January 2023, those responsible for all multiple-occupancy residential buildings in England with storeys over 11 meters in height must:

-Undertake quarterly checks of all fire doors (including self-closing devices) in the common parts.
+Quarterly checks of all fire doors (including self-closing devices) in the standard parts.

-Undertake – on a best endeavour basis – annual checks of all flat entrance doors (including self-closing devices) that lead onto a building’s common parts.
+Annual checks of all flat entrance doors (including self-closing devices) that lead onto a building’s standard parts.

-The regulations also require responsible persons to provide their residents, of all multi-occupancy residential buildings, with information on the importance of fire doors to a building’s fire safety.
+The regulations also require responsible persons to provide their residents in all multi-occupancy residential buildings with information on the importance of fire doors to a building’s fire safety.

 Other Ironmongery Requirements for Fire Doors